-To the extent the investment is acquired wholly by our managed capital, asset management functions are entirely coordinated by BIMAL employees including appointment of a third-party property manager to manage day-to-day property operations.
+Where the investment is acquired wholly on behalf of capital managed by BlackRock, asset management functions are entirely coordinated by BIMAL employees including appointment of a third- party property manager to manage day-to-day property operations; being activities more commonly understood to give rise to modern slavery risk.

-In the instance an investment is made in joint venture with third party capital, the joint venture partner generally coordinates asset services including appointment of a property manager as an integrated internal service or via a professional third party.
+If an investment is made in joint venture with third party capital, the joint venture partner generally coordinates asset services including appointment of a property manager as an integrated internal service or via a professional third party.